Loosing touch with reality.

 And there it was.
 Right there.
 That one checkbook knew something that banking models didn’t.

 The team didn’t ask, “Would you like a debit card that rounds up your purchases and transfers the difference into savings?”
 As Tim Brown of IDEO later said, “People couldn’t tell us they wanted a debit card that would keep the change.
 And neither could we.
-Such a thing never occurred to them.”
+Such a thing never occurred to anyone.”

 Design as response, not authority.

 The team took that practice as revelation and built a product around it.
 “Keep the Change” rounded up debit-card purchases to the nearest dollar and moved the difference into savings.
 The bank later matched some of those savings as an incentive.
 But the heart of the idea was not the incentive.
 The heart of the idea was the encountered behavior.
 The design worked because it did not begin by imposing a theory or a category or a definition of saving.
-It began by seeing how she was already saving.
+It began by discovering how a woman was already saving.

 Confidently blind.

 Rendered reality would have begun with the bank’s categories: low-balance customers, savings resistance, acquisition strategy, account conversion.
 It would have seen the woman as a target for intervention.
 And through those abstract categories, it would have missed what was actually, truly real.
 Instead, encountered reality began with a real woman using a real checkbook in a real creative way to generate real savings and a real sense of hope.
-It began with attention.
 It began with the humility to recognize that meaning was already present before the product team arrived.

 But all the reality around us is not just neutral stuff, inert and waiting for our conceptual frameworks to interpret it.
 Creation was spoken into existence by God.
-It already exists as addressed reality.1 It already comes with an inner rationality, spoken into it by the Word.
+It already exists as addressed reality.1 It already comes with an inner rationality, spoken into it by the Living Word.
 It is meaningful before we interpret it.
-Reality doesn’t need our concepts, models, and frameworks to make it coherent.
+Reality doesn’t need our concepts, models, or frameworks to make it coherent.
 All things hold together in Christ.2 He is the living center that already gives creation its coherence.
 Reality is coherent before we ever explain it.

 What it means to encounter reality.

-To receive reality relationally is to confess that meaning precedes our abstract concepts, that intelligibility is given to us, not constructed by us, and that the world comes to us having already been interpreted.
+To receive God-spoken reality relationally is to confess that its meaning precedes our abstract concepts, that intelligibility is given to us, not constructed by us, and that the world comes to us having already been interpreted.
 To receive reality is to receive it from God, who spoke it into meaningful existence.

 When we render reality, instead of encountering it.

 So we render it into visual abstractions like charts, diagrams, maps, and matrices that stand in for lived reality.
 We render it into categories—personas, segments, and stages that sort human beings into manageable kinds.
-We render it into measures—metrics, ratios, scores, and bands that decide what counts and what disappears.
+We render it into measures—metrics, ratios, scores, and bands that decide what counts and what doesn’t.
 We render it into explanations—models, frameworks, playbooks, and best practices that tell us what is ‘really going on.’

 CASE STUDY 04 :: WHEN WE RENDER REALITY, INSTEAD OF ENCOUNTERING IT.